Robotics > KUKA Robotics integration

 - Market positioning and company ownership

-Verification required: Before making any technical or business decisions:
+Verification required: Before making technical or business decisions:

-- Verify current vendor capabilities through official documentation
+- Check current vendor capabilities through official documentation

-- Consult with robot manufacturers for specific integration requirements
+- Consult robot manufacturers for specific integration requirements

 - Review current safety standards and compliance obligations